nelsondaza/webpack-base/README.md

  - enable/disable semantic ui in conf
  - move service worker to a separate file
  - move sentry to a separate file
+ - move SYSTEM config to it own chunk so every build will only modify 1 file

 ## Todo

- - move SYSTEM config to it own chunk so every build will only modify 1 file
- - update libs to latest versions